 Adding XARELTO® to your low-dose aspirin

-XARELTO® 2.5 mg twice daily, in combination with low-dose aspirin (75 mg–100 mg) once daily, is proven to help further reduce the risk of heart attack, stroke, and cardiovascular death in people with chronic CAD versus aspirin alone.
+XARELTO® 2.5 mg twice daily, in combination with low-dose aspirin (75 mg–100 mg) once daily, is proven to help further reduce the risk of heart attack, stroke, and cardiovascular death in people with CAD versus aspirin alone.

 In fact, in a clinical trial, almost 96% of people with CAD taking XARELTO® 2.5 mg twice daily, in combination with low-dose aspirin, did not have a heart attack, stroke, or die from a cardiovascular event.†

 †The rate of the first event like a stroke, heart attack, or cardiovascular death was 4.2% for people taking XARELTO® plus aspirin vs 5.6% for aspirin alone.
 Patients were followed for an average of 23 months.

 How XARELTO® works with aspirin

 XARELTO® works together with aspirin to help protect you from blood clots that may cause a heart attack, stroke, or cardiovascular death.
 Think of XARELTO® and aspirin like two members of the same team whose job it is to prevent blood clots from forming and growing.
 But they each play different positions—aspirin, an antiplatelet blood thinner, helps keep platelets (which are a type of blood cell) from sticking together, and XARELTO®, an anticoagulant blood thinner, helps slow down the blood's clotting process.

 A study showed that adding XARELTO® to low-dose aspirin helps further reduce the risk of a heart attack, stroke, and cardiovascular death, compared to aspirin alone.

 Bleeding risk with XARELTO® plus low-dose aspirin